Wildlife

 Birdlife: Mallard, Great Crested Grebe, Cormorant, Mute Swan, Greylag Geese, Egyptian Geese, Egret, Black Headed Gull, Grey Heron,

-Chaffinch, Greenfinch, Bull finch, Tree Sparrow, Yellow Hammer, Chiff Chaff, Dunnock, Common Whitethroat, Magpie, Blackbird, Robin, Cuckoo, Sedge Warbler
+Goldfinch, Chaffinch, Greenfinch, Bull Finch, Tree Sparrow, Yellow Hammer, Chiff Chaff, Dunnock, Common Whitethroat, Magpie, Blackbird, Robin, Cuckoo, Sedge Warbler, Willow Warbler.
+Barn Swallow, Wren

 Butterflies: Brimstone, Peacock, Red Admiral, Comma, Green Veined White, Small Tortoiseshell, Speckled Wood, Common Blue, Meadow Brown, Small White, Gatekeeper.